Lam Akol

-Dr. Lam Akol Ajawin, is a South Sudanese politician of Shilluk descent.
+Lam Akol Ajawin, is a South Sudanese politician of Shilluk descent.
 He is the current leader of National Democratic Movement (NDM) party.
 He is a former high-ranking official in the Sudan People's Liberation Army (SPLA), and subsequently became the Foreign Minister of Sudan from September 2005 to October 2007, when the Khartoum government offered the SPLA several other key ministries as part of a peace agreement.

 Early life

 Akol was born on 15 July 1950 in Athidhwoi, Upper Nile.
 He received a Ph.D. in chemical engineering from Imperial College London and taught at the University of Khartoum.

 SPLA

 Akol joined the SPLA in 1986 after having been a clandestine member since October 1983.
 In 1991 he joined Riek Machar and Gordon Kong to break from the SPLA and form the SPLA-Nasir.
 On 5 April 1993, after they were joined by William Nyuon Bany and they joined forces with another faction under Kerubino Kwanyin Bol, the name of their faction was changed to SPLA-United.

 Akol was dismissed by Machar in February 1994 and became chairman of one faction of SPLM/A-United following unity with senior SPLA commanders who were under detention by orders of John Garang.
 He subsequently signed the Fashoda Peace Agreement with the government in 1997 and was appointed in March 1998 Sudan's Minister of Transportation, a post he held for four years.
 In 2002 Akol resigned from the ruling National Congress (NCP), and became a key member of the newly-formed opposition Justice Party.
 He, with most of his forces, rejoined the SPLA in October 2003.

 In 2005 Akol wrote a piece detailing his role as a negotiator on behalf of Garang in the initiation of Operation Lifeline Sudan.